kingan1/Housing-Data-Visualization/README.md

 ## Who should use this?
 + Users who want to explore different visuals
-+ Realtors who want to better understand housing in the RDU area
-+ Programmers who want to learn more about data visualization or web scraping
++ Beginners to web scraping or data visualization who want to see how to scrape and visualize data
++ Python developers who want to explore new libraries and see how they are effectively used

 # Sample Output

 ## From redfin.py
 This picture is a screenshot of the output file, `file.csv`.
 This Python file scrapes Redfin.com, and downloads information about housing into a .csv file for later use. `redfin.py` transforms the process of having to manually copy data from each page into an automated process that takes under 30 seconds.

+The .csv file lists the Sale Type, Property Type, Address, City, and State.
+There are plenty of more attributes of each home, but these are just the first few.

 ![Image of redfin](/redfins.png)

 ## From image.py
 This image is an example visual from `image.py`. `image.py` takes in the file created in `redfin.py` and processes the data.
 It then creates 6 visuals exploring such data.

-This image is an exploration of houses by latitude and longitude.
-Each dot represents one house.
-We then take it one step further, adding a color gradient for the cost of the house.
-This produces a map that displays both the spread of homes and average prices by latitude.
+This image is an summarization of homes by latitude and longitude, where each dot represents one house.
+Another dimension is added, adding a color gradient for the cost of each home.
+This produces a map that displays both the spread of homes and average cost per region.
 ![Image of redfin](/image.png)

 # [Getting Started](#getting-started)